hiddenSymmetries/simsopt/docs/source/contributing.rst

    which is your personal fork (or just 'your fork'), as opposed to this repository (github.com/hiddensymmetries/simsopt), which is conventionally referred to as upstream repository in git parlance.

-2. Clone your fork to your machine by opening a console and doing
+2. Clone your fork to your machine by opening a console and executing

    .. code-block::

         git clone https://github.com/<your_account>/simsopt.git

    Make sure to clone your fork, not the upstream repo.
-This will create a directory called 'simsopt/'.
+This will create a directory called ``simsopt``.
 Navigate to it and execute

    .. code-block::